7 ways to avoid surgery if you have osteoarthritis of the hip joint!

 If your feet and ankles become unhappy, then it alters the way you move.
 It can cause your calf muscles to become tight, your steps to become shorter, and your walking pattern to change that all can actually contribute to more hip pain.

-I have three pairs of their shoes and love them.
+I have the Kuru Atoms and the Kuru Flux and I love them.
+The Atoms have more structural support and the Flux are more lightweight.
 You can learn more about the shoes here.

 If your feet are supported, they will help to absorb some of the shock so your hips aren’t taking more than they are prepared for.